DattaHub/dattahub.github.io/analysis/spatial_criminology_reading_list.md

 **Entry points for a student project:**

-- Select one Texas city with open crime data.
+- Select one Texas city with open crime data (*this is something I can help with - JD*).
 Construct a fishnet grid at an appropriate resolution (e.g., 250m or 500m cells).
 Pull ACS covariates (poverty, housing vacancy, renter share) and OpenStreetMap features (bars, transit stops, parks) as raster layers.
 - Fit a spatial regression model (e.g., spatial lag or spatial error, or a Besag-York-Mollié model if pursuing a Bayesian approach) predicting crime counts per cell.
 - Compare model performance (predictive accuracy on held-out grid cells) across two or more crime types (e.g., property vs. violent).
 - If interested in the temporal dimension: aggregate monthly crime counts and model change over time using a spatiotemporal panel structure.